This week, we answer, “What are the best trees for shade?”

-Shade trees reduces your energy bill?
+Shade trees reduce your energy bill

 By strategically planting your chosen tree in the right location to block the summer sun, you reduce the energy used to cool your home.

 How to find the right tree